Hey Friends!

 - abdominal distention

-Whats Going On?
+What’s Going On?

 As I already said, stress is a known trigger for IBS symptoms.
 Most IBS patients also know that certain foods trigger their symptoms, but they have a tough time determining the specific foods.
-They end up trying types of elimination diets which only kind of work and end up being even more stressful.
+They end up trying types of elimination diets that only kind of work and end up being even more stressful.
 At that point, is it the chicken or the egg?
-Is it the stress or an overactive immune response/inflammation?
+Is it the stress associated with trying to figure out the foods or an overactive immune response/inflammation?
 Likely it’s interaction with both.
-Over, 80% of the immune system is located in the GI tract.
-It’s the number one defense against pathogens.
-It’s almost like it’s outside of the body, considering how many outside components it’s exposed to on a daily basis.

 What Does The Research Say?